Losing your job

 If your income is less than your spending you’ll need to find ways to either increase your income or cut back your spending if you’re to stay afloat and avoid falling into debt.

 If you have any savings you could use these to make up the shortfall for as long as possible.
 If you have a spare room in your home you may be able to rent this out.
-You can earn up to £7,500 a year tax-free from letting out furnished accommodation in your home.
+You can earn up to £7,500 a year tax-free from letting out a room in your home.
 This is halved if you share the income with your partner or someone else.
+If you rent your home, you should ask for permission from your landlord.

 Another option is to reduce your spending.
 Your budget might reveal where you’re overspending or could make cuts.
-You could review regular bills such as your mortgage, utility and any insurance policies and use comparison websites to find potentially better deals
+You could review regular bills such as your mortgage, gas, electricity, water and any insurance policies and use comparison websites to find potentially better deals

 You can find out about state benefits if you lose your job at: